PlymouthPsychology/fab-controller/README.rst

    a participant to find a comfortable position, and for program to begin from a common reference point.
 -  The stop button will always stop any program or manual setting, and reduce the target weights to zero.
-Additionally, the blades will be moved approx 1mm upwards to give the participant space to move their fingers.
+Additionally, the probes will be moved approx 1mm upwards to give the participant space to move their fingers.
--  The reset button moves both blades to their top resting points.
+-  The reset button moves both probes to their top resting points.